 Australia has placed India at the forefront of its international partnerships.
 Both governments recognise there is significant potential for further cooperation across a broad range of areas.
-Two-way Prime Ministerial visits in 2014 built significant momentum in the relationship and affirmed the Strategic Partnership agreed to in 2009.
+Two-way Prime Ministerial visits in 2014 have been followed by regular leaders' meetings.
+Prime Minister Turnbull visited New Delhi and Mumbai in April 2017, and President Kovind visited Australia in November 2018.

 Australia and India established diplomatic relations in the pre-Independence period, when the Consulate General of India was first opened as a Trade Office in Sydney in 1941.
 India's first High Commissioner to Australia arrived in Canberra in 1945.
 In March 1944, Lieutenant-General Iven Mackay was appointed Australia's first High Commissioner to India.